 Instead of old marketing practices where all you do is pitch your product, content marketing is more focused on the customer than on the brand or product.
-It also helps create a loyal consumer base, increase sales, and keep the costs down.
-But what are some challenges that marketers face when it comes to implementing a robust content marketing strategy?
+It also helps create a loyal consumer base, increase sales, and keep costs down.
+But what are some content marketing challenges that marketers face when it comes to implementing a robust strategy?
+And, how to overcome these marketing challenges?
 Let’s find out.

 Content Marketing Challenges

-Although producing content sounds easy, the challenge lies in creating good content, consistently.
+Although producing content sounds easy, the challenge for marketers lies in creating good content, consistently.
 If you are the whole and sole of your business, this might seem like a big mountain to climb.
-Hiring the right person or team might seem challenging since creating and promoting this content require very different skill sets and require some investment.
+Hiring the right person or team might seem challenging since creating and promoting content requires a very different skill set and some amount of investment.
 As seen in the image below, 78% of companies have only 1 to 3 people in their content marketing team.
 Given the number of elements that go into creating compelling content, that is not enough.

-These days, users are quick to point out errors and thus, brands need to be alert.
-A good way of doing so is to have an editor.
+Creating quality content is one of the key challenges marketers face today.
+These days, users quickly point out errors, and thus, brands need to be alert.
+A good way of doing so and ensuring quality is to have an editor.
 However, one lapse can often lead to users losing trust in what the brand has to say.
 People are often not forgiving, especially now in the digital age.
 They will voice their opinions, and as a brand, you need to have the capacity to deal with such situations.
 As seen in the image below, content operations with a formal editing process in place see better results.

 Content marketing is a long-term play.
 It requires time, effort, energy, and resources.
-Being consistent with these elements and producing top-quality content is what can fetch you positive results over some time, and before you begin setting up a content workflow, you must define these goals.
+Being consistent with these elements and producing top-quality content can fetch you positive results over time.
+Before you begin setting up a content workflow, you must define these goals.
 Remember that it is only after you make 24-51 blog posts, you can expect your traffic to increase by an average of 30%, and publishing 16+ blog posts per month results in 4.5X more leads when compared to publishing 0-4 monthly posts.

 Did you know?
 Of all B2B marketers, 91% claim that they do content marketing.
 Why?
 Because it works.
 So, either you need to create quality content regularly or hire someone who can.
 You could either outsource or create an in-house content team.
 Each option comes with its advantages and disadvantages.
 For instance, when you outsource your content needs, all you need to do is pay them and explain what you require, and they take care of everything while you can concentrate on your business.
 Additionally, you can increase or decrease your budget based on the results you are seeing.
 But if you hire a subpar outsource agency, it might so happen that they miss schedule or create low-quality content.